cheat-sheets/books/README.md

 - Pros: interesting stories, good quotes.
 - Cons: no scientific data, purely opinions of the author.

-1. **THE LAW OF THE LID** - Leadership Ability Determines a Person’s Level of Effectiveness.
+1. **THE LAW OF THE LID** - Leadership Ability Determines a Person's Level of Effectiveness.

 2. **THE LAW OF INFLUENCE** - The true measure of leadership is influence – nothing more, nothing less.